littletsu/gato/README.md

 * /assets
     - general assets for the game
 * /behaviours
-    - functions that calculate the position of game objects every update
+    - functions that calculate the position of game objects
 * /engine
     - game engine and modules that complement love2d
 * /entity